Last Updated on October 25, 2023

-Cold sponging and tepid water sponging are the procedures use cooling properties of water to bring down temperature in the fever.
+Cold sponging and tepid water sponging are the procedures that use the cooling properties of water to bring down the temperature in fever.

-Apart from the difference in temperature of the water used, both procedures essentially are same.
+Apart from the difference in temperature of the water used, both procedures essentially are the same.

-Both the terms are used interchangeably in the clinical practice.
+Both terms are used interchangeably in the clinical practice.

-The term bath is also used interchanged with sponging.
+The term bath is also used interchangeably with sponging.
 However, bathing means bathing by sponging.
 Practically there is no difference.

 The terms have been used interchangeably in this article too.

-In case of high fever [>102° F], it is important to control it as further rise of the temperature may lead to febrile.
-By using the cold sponge method, you are trying to bring down the temperature of the body
+In case of high fever [>102° F], it is important to control it as the further rise of the temperature may lead to febrile seizures.
+By using the cold sponge method, you are trying to bring down the temperature of the body.

 Sponging helps control body temperature.
 Studies have shown that sponging a fevered patient down with water is extremely effective in reducing fever.

-Water has been known to cool the body twenty times than air due to the evaporation process.
-Water applied to the body surface evaporates leaving the surface cooler.
-This skin surface is able to extract more heat from the inner body and thus reducing overall heat content.
+Water has been known to cool the body twenty times more than air due to the evaporation process.
+Water applied to the body’s surface evaporates, leaving the surface cooler.
+This skin surface is able to extract more heat from the inner body and thus reduces overall heat content.

 Cold Water Sponging or Tepid Water Sponging?